Religious syncretism: Other

 Omnism is the belief in all religions with their gods.

 Many historical Native American religious movements have incorporated Christian European influence, like the Native American Church, that teaches a combination of traditional Native American beliefs and Christianity, with sacramental use of the entheogen peyote.
 Further examples in North America are the Ghost Dance, and the religion of Handsome Lake.

-Santo Daime is a syncretic religion founded in Brazil that incorporates elements of several religious or spiritual traditions including Folk Catholicism, Kardecist Spiritism, African animism and indigenous South American shamanism, including vegetalismo.
+Santo Daime is a syncretic religion founded in Brazil that incorporates elements of several religious or spiritual traditions including Folk Catholicism, Kardecist Spiritism, African animism, and indigenous South American shamanism, including vegetalismo.

 Unitarian Universalism also provides an example of a modern syncretic religion.
 It traces its roots to Universalist and Unitarian Christian congregations.
-However, modern Unitarian Universalism freely incorporates elements from other religious and non-religious traditions, so that it no longer identifies as "Christian."
+However, modern Unitarian Universalism freely incorporates elements from other religious and non-religious traditions, so that it no longer identifies as "Christian".

 The Theosophical Society professes to go beyond being a syncretic movement that combines deities into an elaborate Spiritual Hierarchy, and assembles evidence that points to an underlying (or occult) reality of Being that is universal and interconnected, common to all spirit-matter dualities.
 It is maintained that this is the source of religious belief, each religion simply casting that one reality through the prism of that particular time and in a way that is meaningful to their circumstances.

 Universal Sufism seeks the unity of all people and religions.
 Universal Sufis strive to "realize and spread the knowledge of Unity, the religion of Love, and Wisdom, so that the biases and prejudices of faiths and beliefs may, of themselves, fall away, the human heart overflow with love, and all hatred caused by distinctions and differences be rooted out."

-In Vietnam, Caodaism blends elements of Buddhism, Catholicism and Taoism.
+In Vietnam, Caodaism blends elements of Buddhism, Catholicism, and Taoism.

 Several Japanese new religions, such as Konkokyo and Seicho-No-Ie, are syncretistic.

-The Nigerian religion Chrislam combines Christian and Islamic doctrines.
+The Nigerian religion Chrislam combines Pentecostal Christianity and Islamic doctrines.
+Nigerian Yoruba people, which amount to almost fifty million, combine mainly Protestant Christianity and Islamic practices.

+African Initiated Churches demonstrate an integration of Protestant and traditional African religion.
+Upper estimates of membership in African Initiated Churches reach up to a few hundred million.
 In West-Central Africa, modern Bwiti incorporates animism, ancestor worship, ritual use of iboga, and Christianity into a syncretistic belief system.

 Thelema is a mixture of many different schools of belief and practice, including Hermeticism, Eastern Mysticism, Yoga, 19th century libertarian philosophies (i.e. Nietzsche), occultism, and the Kabbalah, as well as ancient Egyptian and Greek religion.

-Examples of strongly syncretist Romantic and modern movements with some religious elements include mysticism, occultism, Theosophical Society, modern astrology, Neopaganism, and the New Age movement.
+Examples of strongly syncretistic Romantic and modern movements with some religious elements include mysticism, occultism, Theosophical Society, modern astrology, Neopaganism, and the New Age movement.

-In Réunion, the Malbars combine elements of Hinduism and Christianity.